 "Leaders are people in positions of influence or who have skills and talents for guiding and organizing people."

-This definition does not speak to styles of leadership or about leadership skills.
-Note that there are a range of styles.
+This definition I gave above does not speak to styles of leadership or about leadership skills.
+Note that there are a range of styles; these are often correlated with leader personality.
 Skills in leadership can be learned.

 Of course the values that are being promoted to others matters a lot!
 They need to be values that are good for others (or else damage and conflict will result).